govolution/avet/README.md

 ======================

 AVET is an AntiVirus Evasion Tool, which was developed for making life easier for pentesters and for experimenting with antivirus evasion techniques.
-In version 1.1 lot of stuff was introduced, for a complete overview have a look at the CHANGELOG file.
-Now 64bit payloads can also be used, for easier usage I hacked a small build tool (avet_fabric.py).
+In version 1.2 new stuff was introduced, for a complete overview have a look at the CHANGELOG file.

 For basics about antivirus evasion have a look at my old article: https://govolutionde.files.wordpress.com/2014/05/avevasion_pentestmag.pdf